skills/write-javascript-actions/README.md

 ## Don't forget to set up your workstation

-Most of your work going forward will take place away from your Learning Lab repository, so before continuing with the course ensure you have the following installed on your **local machine**.
+Most of your work going forward will take place away from your Skills repository, so before continuing with the course ensure you have the following installed on your **local machine**.

 1. [ ] [Node.js](https://nodejs.org)
 2. [ ] [Visual Studio Code](https://code.visualstudio.com/) or your editor of choice